Panel User Guide

 Only templates developed for the Panel should be used.
 The Commonwealth Contracting Suite templates must not be used when ordering Services from the Panel as these templates may contain terms that differ from the Head Agreement.

-Agencies must ensure they select the correct Subcategory of Services from the Service Provider.
+Entities must ensure they select the correct Subcategory of Services from the Service Provider.
 If a Service Provider accepts an Order for Services for a Subcategory of Services for which it is not listed under the Panel, it will constitute a breach of the Head Agreement by the Service Provider and must be reported to Finance.

 Value for money